 6. Get Optimized On LinkedIn & Be Active

-As you start to build your network, carry it over to Linkedin so you can start accumulating and managing your network in the virtual space.
+As you start to build your network, carry it over to LinkedIn so you can start accumulating and managing your network in the virtual space.
 This will help you stay organized and connected throughout your career.
 Go ahead and start connecting to the people with whom you work and stay in touch.
 You’d be surprised how even your first professional relationships will come back to help you in your future.

 If you’re hoping to improve your entry level job search and land a job in record time, check out the Job Search Accelerator.
 In this budget-friendly job landing community you’ll have access to all of Noelle’s expert resources including a FREE resume review, optimized resume and cover letter templates, networking scripts and templates, LinkedIn optimization courses, interview answer scripts and more – everything you need to feel confident, navigate the job search successfully, and put your best foot forward as an applicant.